sp7infinity/Medical-Prescription-OCR/Model-1/README.md

 ### Run
 With all required libraries installed and cloned repo, run `jupyter notebook` in the directory of the project.
 Then you can work on the particular notebook.

-## Contributing
-Best way how to get involved is through creating [GitHub issues](https://github.com/Breta01/handwriting-ocr/issues) or solving one!
-If there aren't any issues you can contact me directly on email.

-## License
-**MIT**